 While the company may not plan on “going public,” the reality is that with Reg A+ they are issuing freely tradable shares.
 Any outside investor can bring their shares to a broker and request a sale.
 To facilitate orderly transactions and meet regulatory obligations, a broker-dealer is required to ask FINRA to create a symbol and allow trade reporting and dissemination.
 That will, in effect, bring that company’s share trading into the public view.

 Not to get too bogged down in market mechanics – but the process of going public is relatively simple.
 A market maker will file a form with FINRA to ensure that adequate current information is publicly available, and, once approved, will be able to publish quotes, execute and report trades.
-The company now has a public quote of their shares, open for all to see, and secondary market trading can happen.
+The company now has a public quote of their shares, open for all to see, and secondary market trading can take place.

 I was shocked at how such an important detail in a company’s life was so easily overlooked and dismissed.
 I was also concerned by the surprise of these companies when hearing this fact.
 So now that its known, how should a company prepare?